Triggering the Untriggered: The First Einstein Probe-Detected Gamma-Ray Burst 240219A and Its Implications: Nature of the Burst

-Our analysis suggests a significant magnetization of the central engine of GRB 240219A, with the majority of energy being carried by magnetic fields instead of photons in the hot outflow.
-This phenomenon effectively suppresses the bright photosphere component.
-Furthermore, we can estimate a minimum $\sigma$ value, which represents the fraction of baryonic flux concealed.
-Here, we implement the following approach to estimate the lower limit of $\sigma$ \citep[][see also \cite{Gao_2015}]{2023ApJ...947L..11Y}.
-Based on the best-fit spectrum of GRB 240219A, we introduce a hybrid model with an additional blackbody component to the CPL model by substituting $L_{\omega}$ with $L_{\gamma}/(1+\sigma)$.
+Our analysis suggests a significant magnetization of the central engine of GRB 240219A, with the majority of energy being carried by magnetic fields rather than photons in the hot outflow.
+This phenomenon effectively suppresses the bright photospheric component.
+Furthermore, we can estimate a minimum value of the magnetization parameter $\sigma$, which represents the fraction of baryonic flux concealed.
+To estimate the lower limit of $\sigma$, we implement the following approach \citep[][see also \citealt{Gao_2015}]{2023ApJ...947L..11Y}.
+First, we construct a hybrid model by artificially adding a blackbody component, representing nondissipative photosphere emission, to the CPL model.
+In this hybrid model, the parameters $T_{\rm obs}$ and $F_{\rm BB}$ are expressed as functions of $\eta$ and $\sigma$ \citep{Gao_2015}.
+Additionally, the CPL model parameters are fixed at the best-fit values obtained from fitting GRB 240219A using the CPL-only model.
+In the study of hybrid jet components from a Fermi/GBM sample, the dimensionless entropy $\eta$ for all bursts exhibits an average value of $\sim 10^3$ \citep{Li_2020}.
+Therefore, we adopt $\eta = 10^3$ in our hybrid model to constrain the value of $\sigma$.
 We then determine the minimum $\sigma$ value at which the goodness of fit to the data becomes unacceptable.
-To quantify this, we employ the Akaike Information Criterion \citep[AIC;][]{1100705, doi:10.1080/03610927808827599}, setting the threshold for the goodness of fit at $\rm{\Delta AIC > 5}$ \citep{Krishak_2020}.
-Our calculations reveal a lower limit of $\sigma \geq 6$ for $R_0=10^9 \ \rm{cm}$, indicating that the outflow is mostly dominated by Poynting flux.
+To quantify this, we employ the Akaike information criterion \citep[AIC;][]{1100705, doi:10.1080/03610927808827599}, setting the threshold for the goodness of fit at $\Delta \mathrm{AIC} > 5$ \citep{Krishak_2020}.
+Our calculations reveal a lower limit of $\sigma \geq 7$ for $R_0 = 10^8~\mathrm{cm}$, indicating that the outflow is mostly dominated by Poynting flux.